 Kentucky Bourbon Experience- Second Loop

 Head back to Bardstown where the Heaven Hill Bourbon Heritage Center and the Heaven Hill Distillery is on your left just before you reach town.
-With a fantastic tasting experience (yes, you are inside a replica of a huge bourbon barrel), a Heaven Hill Distillery Tour and so much Kentucky bourbon history, you will become a bourbon expert.
+With a fantastic tasting experience (yes, you are inside a replica of a huge bourbon barrel), a Heaven Hill Distillery Tour and so much Kentucky bourbon history, you will become a bourbon expert at this attraction.

 Historic Barton 1792 Distillery is on the site of the historic Tom Moore bourbon distillery and is renowned for their 1792 Bourbon.
 Their free tours Monday through Saturday provide the only total distillery tour in Bardstown–see how the Barton Distillery began on the grounds of the historic Tom Moore bourbon distillery, established in 1879.
 Once back on U.S. 150/62 head into Bardstown and take the roundabout and turn on the second exit onto West Stephen Foster Ave/U.S. 62.
 Turn left on Barton Road and the distillery is on your right.